joelhans/api-gateway-maturity/slides/slides.md

 <!--

+1. The most consistent thing is inconsistency here.
+Some apps still haven't offloaded functions like auth, and the idea of a consistent front door isn't solid yet.

+2. Everything is kind of hard.

-Here, Kubernetes is mostly used as an infrastructure layer—think routing.
+3. Kubernetes is mostly used as an infrastructure layer—think routing.

 -->